ATM fraud is on the rise. This guide is designed to help you protect yourself and your account from theft by making safe ATM transactions.

 Here are 12 ways to practice safe ATM transactions:

 - First things first, make a note (perhaps in your phone contacts list) of what to do if your debit card is lost or stolen.
-Call (800) 531-8456 during business hours.
-After hours, call (800) 528-2273 if you’re within the US, or (812) 647-9794 if you’re outside the US.
-And be sure to sign up for our United Texas Mobile app, to easily turn off card access anytime, as well as securely review account balances, transfer funds, deposit checks and much more.
+Call (800) 531-8456 anytime 24/7.
+And be sure to sign up for our United Texas Mobile app, to easily turn off card access anytime, as well as securely review account balances, transfer funds, deposit checks, and much more.

 - Be aware of your surroundings and exercise caution when withdrawing funds.
 If you see suspicious people or circumstances, do not use the ATM.
 If you begin a transaction, cancel it, take your card and leave.